There is the obvious advice that certainly you’ve heard again and again.

 Watch the expenses on your investments.
 Often, you can replace higher-fee funds with lower-cost options.

 Much like the lottery (which should only be played for entertainment purposes), you can’t win if you don’t play.
 You must be in the market and stay in to win.

 Be informed.
 Read books or blogs, watch videos, and listen to podcasts to arm yourself with knowledge.
 On Episode 21 of my podcast The Financial Side of Life, I interviewed Sarah Stanley Fallaw, daughter of The Millionaire Next Door author, Thomas J Stanley.
 She continues his legacy by studying the “science of building wealth” and has identified 6 wealth factors: Frugality, Confidence, Responsibility, Planning, Focus, and Social Indifference.
+She has a new book, The Next Millionaire Next Door continuing the conversation about the many slow and boring behaviors that build wealth.
 Learn more about these concepts and how they can apply to your life.